 Seeking support and talking to someone can really help you process your grief and sadness, if you don’t want to talk to someone you know, there are lots of helplines you can phone or text – check out our Get Help Now links on this page.

 What if a friend has shared suicidal thoughts with you?

 Here are our tips for if a friend has shared suicidal thoughts with you:

 - You can really help by just being there, listening and giving support

 - Be open and honest.
 If you are worried about your friend’s safety you should tell an adult.
 Let your friend know that you are going to do this and you are doing it because you care about them

 - Encourage your friend to get help.
 You can go with your friend or tell someone that they want to know about it

 - Get information from telephone helplines, websites, etc. This can help you understand what your friend is experiencing

-- It can be difficult to look after someone who is having difficulties.
-It is important for you to talk to an adult who can support you.
-You may not always be able to be there for your friend, and that’s okay
+- It can be challenging to look after someone who is having difficulties.
+It is important for you to talk to a trusted adult who can support you.
+You may not always be able to be there for your friend, and that’s okay.